 An oil price of 120 US\$/bbl in 2050 is reached in the case depicted in Figure 16 (scenario O3).
 In this scenario, the CHP plant starts to be competitive in 2025 and the methanation plant in 2045.
 The total amount of wood used increases substantially compared to the amount used in the previous scenarios discussed above.
-The amount of wood converted by CHP plants in 2050 increases slightly while the amount of wood used for bio-SNG production increases substantially compared to the previous scenario.
+The amount of wood used for bio-SNG production increases substantially compared to the previous scenario.
 Notice, furthermore, that only a very small share of bio-SNG is used in the residential sector and nearly the total amount of bio-SNG is used in the transport sector.